Standardize Deal Name Format Using Values From Multiple Fields

 Step 2: Set Up Functions to Pull Data from Other Fields and Add to the Deal Name

-• Concatenate is used to append a slash, " / " followed by the Close Date value.
+• The Append: Concatenate function is used to append a slash, " / " followed by the Close Date value.

-• With the Split by any delimiter and keep just selected term function, the Existing Text value of "T, tells Insycle to remove the time value from the Close Date.
+• With the Split: By any delimiter and pick just Nth term function, the Existing Text value of "T, tells Insycle to remove the time value from the Close Date.

-• After the Close Date value, add a slash, " / " followed by the Amount value.
+• After the Close Date value, add a slash, " / " followed by the ProductID value.

-• The last function formats the original Deal Name value with proper capitalization.
+• The last function, Format: Proper Case Company, formats the new Deal Name value with proper capitalization.

 Here are some examples of how Deal Names would look after running this template: